Officials say reports of shots being fired at Florida naval station but no victims or shooter found | Law-Order

 - United States

-Florida deputies have responded to reports of shots being fired at Naval Air Station Pensacola, but no shooter or victims were immediately found, officials said.

-The Escambia County Sheriff's Office received the report Thursday morning, and all available deputies responded to NAS Pensacola's Corry Station sub-installation, officials said.
+A Florida sheriff says there are "no signs of an active shooter" and no injuries after police responded to a report of gunshots at the Corry Station, a Navy installation in Pensacola.
+Escambia County Sheriff Chip Simmons says someone reported hearing multiple gunshots about 10:15 am Thursday, but deputies have conducted a search and found no evidence of a shooting and no victims.
+All available deputies responded to Corry Station sub-installation in response, authorities said.
+The base and Naval Air Station Pensacola had closed entrances as police investigated.
+Simmons said officers are continuing to conduct a comprehensive sweep of the base.

-"We're still out there, it's still an active scene, but at this time there's no confirmation," Escambia County Sheriff's Office spokeswoman Morgan Lewis said shortly after noon.
+"We're still out there, it's still an active scene, but at this time there's no confirmation," Escambia County Sheriff's Office spokeswoman Morgan Lewis said.

+Corry Station is a sub-installation of the larger Naval Air Station Pensacola command.
+The station houses several units including the Navy's Centre for Information Warfare Training as well as civilian and Marine operations.
+The Navy's website for the installation notes the gates are open 24 hours a day, but require credentials or accompaniment of credentialed individuals to enter.

+NAS Pensacola had a previous shooting incident in December 2019 in which a Saudi student at the air station opened fire in a classroom, killing three sailors and wounding eight other people including two sheriff's deputies.
+One of the deputies killed the shooter, Mohammed Alshamrani, in that incident.
+After the shooting the first Trump administration sent 21 Saudi military students home, noting they had jihadist or anti-American sentiments on social media pages or had contact with child sexual abuse materials, including in internet chat rooms, officials said in early 2020.
+None of those trainees was accused of having had advance knowledge of the shooting or helped the 21-year-old gunman carry it out.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)